 1. Establish your goals and objectives.

 Is your program about brand awareness, thought leadership, more leads, more pipeline or shorter sales cycles?
 Do your research to find out what the average SSI is across the team.
-Set out all your metrics, using something like this example from LinkedIn:
+Set out all your metrics and goals, using something like our example below:

 2. Be clear on ownership.